 Ground cinnamon can be found in all major supermarkets such as Walmart, Whole Foods Markets, Kroger, and Safeway (United States); Extra Foods, Metro, and Freshmart (Canada); Asda, Sainsbury’s, Tesco, Aldi, and Lidl (Great Britain); Woolworths, Coles, Aldi, and Harris Farm (Australia).
-Cheap cinnamon powder tends to be mostly made of ground cassia cinnamon, with a small amount of Ceylon cinnamon, which is better quality but more expensive.
-Ground Ceylon cinnamon is less common in major supermarkets; try organic supermarkets, health food stores, and online shops.
+Cheap ground cinnamon tends to be mostly made of ground cassia cinnamon, with a small amount of Ceylon cinnamon, which is better quality but more expensive.
+Ground Ceylon cinnamon is less common in major supermarkets; try organic supermarkets, health food stores, or online shops.

-You can also buy cinnamon sticks from most major supermarkets.
+You can buy cinnamon sticks from most major supermarkets.
 You may also be able to find cinnamon buds in delicatessens and specialty stores.
 Cinnamon buds are similar to cloves in appearance but taste like cinnamon sticks.
 The leaves from cinnamon trees are primarily found in areas where cinnamon is grown.
 They are used in a similar way to bay leaves.

 Ceylon cinnamon trees (Cinnamomum verum) grow in the wild in Sri Lanka as well as in the southwest of India and in the Tenasserim mountains in Myanmar (Burma).

-Ground cinnamon should be stored in an opaque, airtight container such as a small screw top jar.
+Ground cinnamon should be stored in an opaque, airtight container such as a small screw-top jar.
 Ground cinnamon will keep for a very long time and retain its smell and flavor when stored in a dark, dry, cool place.
 If your ground cinnamon has lost its aroma or has a bitter flavor, you should throw it away.